Mips2cs

 What is Mips2cs?

-Mips2cs is a tool that converts MIPS machine code into an equivalent C# program.
+Mips2cs is a project that I worked on some time around 2010–2011.
+It converts MIPS machine code into an equivalent C# program.

 Why would anyone want to do that?